hadley/adv-r/Expressions.md

 call_tree(b)
 ```

 In `a`, the first argument to mean is a integer vector containing the numbers 1 to 10, and in `b` the first argument is a call to `:`.
-You can put any R object into a expression, but the printing of expression objects will not always show the difference.
+You can put any R object into an expression, but the printing of expression objects will not always show the difference.

 The key difference is where/when evaluation occurs: